 "I already know who I'll be annihilating first."
 Yanwu snarled.
 "And I am not speaking of the conflict in the Southern Water Tribe.
 I am speaking of how as of now you have failed to eliminate Raava's pet."

 "But I did get her to open the Northern Spirit Portal."
 Azula pointed out.
 "Now once Harmonic Convergence comes, you will be freed."

 "Unless they are closed again before the Convergence and then kept closed."
 Yanwu replied.
 "There are too many risks involved.
 My return must come to pass.
 After all, neither of us can get what we want most while I remain trapped in here."

-"Not all of you is still trapped in there though."
+"Not all of you is still trapped in there, though."
 Azula noted with a smile.
 As she did, the other figure present, who up to that point had been both silent and motionless, stepped forward.
-The same black cloaked figure that Zuko had encountered before stood before Yanwu, who stared him down.
+The same black cloaked figure that Zuko had encountered before stood before Yanwu, who in turn stared him down.

 Azula chuckled wickedly.
 "I'm not surprised.
 His type is always so spiritual.
 And so conceited."

 "Indeed."
 Yanwu turned back to the black cloaked figure who a part of him was able to control and speak through.
 "Lower your hood so I can see your face again.
 It's been a while since I last laid eyes on it."

 The black cloaked figure did as instructed and pulled down his hood.
 As he did, Unalaq was not even aware of his surroundings, being deaf and blind to everything around him save for the overpowering voice of his master.
 And even that became little more than a fleeting and barely measurable whisper once Yanwu stopped exerting influence for whatever reason.
 Unalaq would remember nothing of this encounter (or any of the previous ones) the second it was concluded, and any lingering memories would be chalked up to spiritual nightmares or useless apocalyptic visions.